wkazmierczak/darwin_world_simulation/README.md

-# Darwin World - simulating living animals
+# Darwin World - simulating life of animals

+<h3> Veteratian wolfs in out case :wink: </h3>

 ### Project at the end of the Object-Oriented-Programming course.